 Wake up: You need sustainable coffee

 All coffee started from a tree in a tropical country — and those trees are under threat.
-Check out our infographic and find out why you should think globally about your morning cup.

 “We need a common definition of sustainability for the coffee sector,” said Peter Seligmann, CI’s chairman and CEO.
 “This will require commitments by roasters to support increased demand for sustainability.
 It will also require improved measurement of how far the sector has come in the sustainability journey — and just how far we have to go.”